Imperial Villa of Vicarello

 Vicarello was also an estate in the Roman period called the Vicus Aurelius, the origin of the name "Vicarello", as it had later belonged to the emperor Marcus Aurelius (r.161-180).

-In 1999 the area became protected as part of the Regional Natural Park of Bracciano-Martignano.
+In 1999, the area became protected as part of the Regional Natural Park of Bracciano-Martignano.

 History

 A continuous human presence since the 2nd millennium BC at the baths site and its identification as a healing sanctuary to Apollo was confirmed by the discovery in 1852 of a huge votive deposit dedicated to the cult of the waters.
 An Etruscan cemetery covered a large area on the lower slopes on either side of the Roman baths, revealed by field surveys in 1986 and 1992, which has been associated with the lost centre of Sabazia or Sabate.

-Already by the Republican era the sanctuary was important as a destination for pilgrims from nearby cities, including Rome, and many from as far as Campania in the 3rd century BC as the sanctuary was connected to a trans-Italian road network.
-Extensive traces found of Republican and imperial remains around the villa/vicus and baths showed a complex covering a large area in these periods.
+By the Republic era the sanctuary was an important destination for pilgrims from nearby cities, including Rome, and from as far as Campania in the 3rd century BC as the sanctuary was connected to a trans-Italian road network.
+Extensive traces found of Republic and imperial remains around the villa/vicus and baths showed a complex covering a large area.

-Domitian developed further the baths and the villa-estate as a single project as evidenced by brick stamps and inscriptions.
-Domitian's takeover of the baths must have resulted in their closure to the public and limitation to only the imperial court, as their public use is documented before and after his reign.
-For these buildings cold water springs located 200m to the north of the baths were harnessed in the "long springhouse" feeding the small cistern nearby.
-For increased water needs of the new extravagant monumental nymphaeum, Domitian soon added more springs to the main gallery of the "long springhouse" as well as the large Porcareccia cistern and a new bridge over the stream valley.
+Domitian developed further the baths and the villa-estate as a single project, evidenced by brick stamps and inscriptions.
+Domitian's takeover of the baths likely resulted in their limitation to only members of the imperial court, as their public use is documented before and after his reign.
+Cold water springs located 200m to the north of the baths were harnessed in the "long springhouse" feeding the small cistern nearby.
+For increased water needs of the new monumental nymphaeum, Domitian added more springs to the main gallery of the "long springhouse" as well as the large Porcareccia cistern and a new bridge over the stream valley.